jeresig/ukiyoe-models/docs/Artists.md

 - If no exact or in-exact match is found then we print out an error.
 This is bad, and hopefully shouldn't happen, as those artist URLs will no longer have a match on the new site!
 It's not the end of the world though as in these cases we'll do a simple redirect of: `/artists/joe-smith` to: `/search?q=joe+smith`, so at least the user will get something useful.

 ### `utils/import-highlights.js`

+**What does this do:** This script imports the manually selected artist highlights from the old site.

+**When is it used:** After all the old slugs have been imported.

+**How does it work:**

+This script goes through the old `highlights.json` file and imports its data into the site.
+For each artist (organized by artist slug) we import a representative image (which was set previously, the ID of the `Image` should still be intact).
+Additionally the `Era` of the artist is set from the old era that the artist was categorized into.

 ### `utils/set-artist-slugs.js`